0xchase/CMSC388Z-lecture1/README.md

 #### slice

 We can take slice of vector, array and string.

+Slice is a portion of some contiguous chunk of memory.

 ```rust
 pub fn slices() {